wp-plugins/nextgen-facebook/readme.txt

 * Fixed detection of WP e-Commerce single products vs categories.
 * Fixed a potentially empty WordPress identification string on update checks.

-= Version 6.10 =

-***Free* and Pro version changes:**

-* Moved the Contact Methods metabox to the Advanced settings page and added a description for its intended use.
-* Added a test for disabled buttons javascript only on singular pages (to avoid disabling javascript for all posts on index pages).
-* Added a test to make sure the WordPress `wpautop()` has a priority of 10 or less (higher priorities will interfere with shortcode output).

-**Pro version changes:**

-* Renamed the 'ngfb_meta' post meta options name to '_ngfb_meta' for greater compatibility (the conversion of older post meta options is transparent).
-* Fixed the Open Graph price formatting for MarketPress by ignoring the "locale" setting and using `number_format()` instead of `number_format_i18n()`.
-* Added support for [WP e-Commerce](http://wordpress.org/plugins/wp-e-commerce/) products (currency, prices, images, custom meta fields and category pages).

-= Version 6.9 =

-***Free* and Pro version changes:**

-* Added bit.ly URL shortener for Twitter in the Social Sharing settings.
-* Added the 'ngfb_sharing_url' filter and standardized the CSS IDs for sharing buttons (see the Other Notes for filter usage information).
-* Added the 'Minimum URL Length to Shorten' option (default is 21 or more characters).

-**Pro version changes:**

-* Added support for All-in-One SEO custom Post / Page titles, desciptions and keywords.
-* Added support for MarketPress WordPress eCommerce product pages, including variations, sale prices and inventory levels.
-* Added support for locale language switching in the Open Graph meta tags.
-* Added the 'Product Card Default 2nd Attribute' option for Twitter Cards.

-= Version 6.8 =

-***Free* and Pro version changes:**

-* Added a check for the WooCommerce ShareYourCart Extension, which must be disabled to avoid duplicate Open Graph meta tags.
-* Removed the NGFB_CONTACT_FIELDS constant.

-**Pro version changes:**

-* Added a Contact Methods metabox on the Advanced settings page to enable / disable / rename social contact fields.

 == Upgrade Notice ==

 = 6.12.1 =